eugenedakin/Steganography-Pictures/README.md

 - Xojo API: API 2
 - Level: Advanced

-Code for this example is in the following methods: 1) HidePicture, and 2) RetrievePicture
+Code for this example is in the following methods: 1) HidePicture, and 2) RetrievePicture.

 Screen Grab: